nathan-parkinson/linq2db.include/README.md

 ### Filters

-Extra filters can be added to nested items to limit the child entities that are loaded
+Extra filters can be added to nested items to limit the child entities that are loaded.
 ``` c#
 lobQuery.Include(x => x.Orders.First(), x => x.OrderQty > 10);
 ```